kushtrimm/kushtrimm.github.io/hosting-my-first-blog/index.md

 http://localhost:1313/

-## Create github repositories for public contenct and source code
+## Create github repositories for public content and source code

 Go to Github, login with your credentials and go to your repositories.
 Click new and create the following repositories: